By the end of this module, you will be able to:

 | GraalVM | Oracle / Community | Free / Paid | Performance-critical or polyglot apps |

-💡 For this course we use OpenJDK 21 — it's free, widely used, and the version most tools and frameworks support well.
+For this track we use OpenJDK 21 — it's free, widely used, and the version most tools and frameworks support well.
 Any other free distribution would also work fine.

 Follow the instructions for your operating system.
 If you're not sure which one you have, ask your coach before starting.